markjprice/cs10dotnet6/docs/chapter19/README.md

 This chapter is about learning how to make **graphical user interface (GUI)** apps by building a cross-platform mobile and desktop app for iOS and Android, macOS Catalyst and Windows using **.NET MAUI (Multi-platform App User Interface)**.

-> **Warning!** This online GitHub chapter was tested using .NET SDK 6.0.200, .NET MAUI Preview 13, and Visual Studio 2022 17.2 Preview 1.
-I expect to update this chapter in Q1 2022 for the .NET MAUI Release Candidate and in Q2 2022 for the .NET MAUI GA (General Availability) release.
+> **Warning!** This online GitHub chapter was tested using .NET SDK 6.0.200, .NET MAUI Release Candidate 2, and Visual Studio 2022 17.2 Preview 5.
+I expect to update this chapter in Q2 2022 for the .NET MAUI GA (General Availability) release.
 You can read the roadmap at the following link: https://github.com/dotnet/maui/wiki/Roadmap

 You will see how **eXtensible Application Markup Language (XAML)** makes it easy to define the user interface for a graphical app.